 Mitchell Hamline’s robust scholarship program is designed for students from all walks of life.
 All first-year students’ admission applications are reviewed for merit scholarship eligibility.
-No additional scholarship application is needed to be considered for a merit-based scholarship, and you will be notified through your acceptance letter for admission if you qualify.
+No separate scholarship application is needed to be considered for a merit-based scholarship, and you will be notified through your acceptance letter for admission if you qualify.

 North Star Scholarships